jackdobinson/aopp_obs_toolchain/www/overview/index.md

 # Overview of aopp_deconv_tool #

 The routines in the `aopp_deconv_tool` package are intended to be used when deconvolving observations of extended objects.
-The following nomencature is used.
+The following nomenclature is used.

 instrument